Carrooi/Node-Translator/README.md

 var message = translator.translate('homepage.promo.box.text');		// output: and some really long text
 ```

 You have to set language, and base directory path.
-Be carefull with this, because if you set relative path, then it will
+Be careful with this, because if you set relative path, then it will
 be relative to Translator class.
 Translator using require function for loading dictionaries, so it not depends on fs module
 and can be used also on browser (for example with [simq](https://npmjs.org/package/simq)).